AhmedElsayedQA/SwagLab/README.md

 ## Prerequisites

-- Java Development Kit (JDK) installed
+- Java Development Kit (JDK) installed -V 11
 - Maven installed
 - WebDriver compatible with your browser (e.g., ChromeDriver, GeckoDriver)

 ## Setup Instructions

-1. **Clone the repository**

-   Clone the repository to your local machine.
+1. Clone the repository to your local machine.

-2. **Navigate to the project directory**

-   Open a terminal or command prompt and navigate to the project directory.
+2. Open your IDE (IntelliJ or Eclipse) and import the cloned project into your workspace.

-3. **Install project dependencies using Maven**

-   Run the Maven command to install the project dependencies.

-4. **Update the WebDriver configuration**
+3. Once the project is imported, navigate to the CheckoutFlowTest class located in the src/test/java directory.

-   Open the `BaseTests.java` file located in the `src/test/java/Base` directory.
-Modify the WebDriver initialization code to use the WebDriver compatible with your browser.
+4. Open the CheckoutFlowTest class and ensure that the necessary WebDriver initialization code is present.
+If not, you may need to add it.

-5. **Run the test suite**

-   - Use an integrated development environment (IDE) such as IntelliJ or Eclipse to execute the `CheckoutFlowTest` class.
+5. Configure the WebDriver to use the browser of your choice

-   - Alternatively, you can run the test suite using your preferred test runner.
+6. Once the WebDriver is properly configured, you can run the test suite by right-clicking on the CheckoutFlowTest class and selecting "Run" or "Run As" (depending on your IDE).

+7. The test suite will start executing, and you will see the test progress and results in the IDE's console or test runner window.

 ## Demo
 https://drive.google.com/file/d/1ObW9Ba6i0mncdDyd3_vNX-P-Jnfjxd5D/view